rajivgangadharan/rajivgangadharan/README.md

 ### About Me

-A seasoned Data Architect and Engineer with experience in Analytics, Machine Learning, and Artificial Intelligence
+A seasoned Executive, Data Architect and Engineer with experience in Analytics, Machine Learning, and Artificial Intelligence
 with exposure to diverse domains like **Healthcare, Retail, Industrial, and Banking/Finance**.

 - **Engineering Leadership:** Proven track record of delivering complex engineering projects.